88888888oleg/oauth2_refresher/README.md

 # Flutter OAuth2 Token Refresh Handler

 A lightweight package for seamless token refresh in OAuth 2.0.
 You only need to supply your tokens after the user is authorized and implement a simple method where you construct your request headers.
 Everything else is done automatically.
 This package supports parallel requests and serves as an alternative to standard interceptors.
+For example, if you send 5 requests simultaneously and the token has already expired, the package will refresh the token first, and only then will all the requests be processed in parallel.
+During the token refresh request, new requests might come in — they will be added to the queue, and once a fresh token is obtained, all the requests will be handled simultaneously.

 ## Table of Contents
 - [Features](#features)